nylas/nylas-mail/docs/index.md

 In this case, the sidebar listens to the `FocusedContactsStore`, which updates when the person selected in the conversation changes.
 This triggers the `_onChange` method which updates the component state; this causes React to render the view with the new state.

-To add more depth to our sidebar package, we need to:
+To add more depth to our sidebar plugin, we need to:

 * Create our own data store which will listen to `FocusedContactsStore`
 * Extend our data store to do additional things with the contact data